e10withadot/ReactBotLinux/README.md

 ## Introduction

 This is a simple python script meant to serve as a substitute for ReactBot.exe created by Jacksfilms, Cuyoya, and Camtoonist, written for Linux.
-Since the original program was built for Windows in Unity, and not everyone was able to make Wine or Proton compatibility layers work, I thought that a simple script written especially for Linux would be good.
+Since the original program was built for Windows in Unity, and not everyone was able to make Wine or Proton compatibility layers work (including me), I thought that a simple script written especially for Linux would be good.
-Due to the nature of Linux distributions, this probably won't work everywhere, but I hope it serves as a template for anyone who wants to help adjust it for specific distributions or window environments.
+This probably won't work on all Linux Distributions, but I hope it serves as a template for anyone who wants to help adjust it for specific distributions or window environments.
 I created this on Linux Mint so hopefully Debian-based distributions should work well.

 ## Getting started